jdhughes-dev/modflow-pest-tampa-2026/software.md

 ## Part 1 -- Install Miniforge
 1. Download and run the Miniforge installer (https://github.com/conda-forge/miniforge) for your operating system.

 2. Click through the installer options, and select "Just Me (recommended)" if asked.
-Default installation options should be fine, with the exception that you should select an installation location that does not have any special characters or spaces in it.
+Default installation options should be fine, with the exception that you should select an installation location that does not have any special characters or spaces in it. **If you are working on Windows and if possible, installing Miniforge in `C:\miniforge\` will reduce the possibility of exceeding the maximimum file path length.**

 3. If using Windows, you should see "Miniforge Prompt" as a program under the Windows Start menu after installation.